uib/cetcarbonplanner/README.md

 ## CET Carbon Planner

-This is a React web app commissioned by CET, with the purpose of providing a means of planning trips or meetings and making priority changes based on carbon emission calculations and plots.
-Here follows a summary of some core concepts.
+This is a React web app commissioned by CET, with the purpose of providing a means of planning trips or meetings and making priority choices based on carbon emission calculations and plots.

+In summary, the App contains a set of questions, called a survey, which is presented to the user.
+The answers provided by the user are called a dataset.
+The datasets can be edited, deleted or plotted in a column diagram.
+The two sets of survey questions implemented so far are called "trip" and "meeting".

+Here follows a summary of each component.

 ### `App`